 Powers of 2 are important to understand and memorize for use with IP subnetting.
-To review powers of 2, remember that when you see a number with another number to its upper right, this means you should multiply the number by itself as many times as the upper number specifies.
-For example, 23 is 2x2x2, which equals 8.
-Here is the list of powers of 2 that you should memorize:
+To review powers of 2, remember that when you see a number with another number to its upper right (called an exponent), this means you should multiply the number by itself as many times as the upper number specifies.
+For example, $2^3$ is $2 \times 2 \times 2$ , which equals 8.
+Here's the list of powers of 2 you should commit to memory: